GFZ German research centre for geo sciences

 Laser ablation split stream (LASS)-ICP-MS for simultaneous stable isotope ratio and major, minor and trace element analysis

-We have developed analytical routines to obtain stable isotope ratios (B, Mg, Si, S, Fe) with simultaneous major, minor and trace element determination from a single area of typically 20 to 100 µm.
-The laser ablation system is simultaneously coupled to a multi collector inductively coupled plasma mass spectrometer (MC-ICP-MS, Thermo Neptune) for isotope ratio analysis and to a inductively coupled plasma quadrupole mass spectrometer (ICP-qMS, Thermo iCAP-Qc) for element concentration measurements.
+We have developed analytical routines to obtain stable isotope ratios (B, Mg, Si, S, Fe) with simultaneous determination of element concentrations from a single area of typically 20 to 100 µm.
+The laser ablation system is simultaneously coupled to a multi collector inductively coupled plasma mass spectrometer (MC-ICP-MS, Thermo Neptune) for isotope ratio analysis and to an inductively coupled plasma quadrupole mass spectrometer (ICP-qMS, Thermo iCAP Q) for element concentration measurements.
 Further details on the LASS method are given here.

 Sample Preparation

 Samples for laser ablation analyses must fit into the laser ablation cell.
 Samples can be epoxy grain mounts, thin sections, rock slices, pressed powder pellets or glass beads (we utilise a Ir- or W-strip heater for flux-free fusion of powder samples, see here).
 Compared to other microanalytical methods (EMPA, SIMS), the demands on sample surface quality are less demanding for laser ablation analyses.
-In principal, any sample that is stable in a continuous stream of He gas is suitable.
-Solid samples with a polished surface are preferred, since they enable a better selection of the analysis spots in reflected or transmitted light microscope imaging.
+In principle, any sample that is stable in a continuous stream of He gas is compatible.

 Routinely, the following geometries are supported using the existing sample holders: